pdgendt/cobs/README.md

 value using the `WithSentinel()` option.
 This is useful when your protocol already uses zero bytes, or when you need a different delimiter for packet framing.

+When a custom sentinel value is used, the implementation applies an XOR operation with the sentinel value on the encoded data after encoding and before decoding.
+This transforms the standard COBS delimiters (0x00) to the custom sentinel value, allowing any byte to be used as the packet delimiter.

 ```go
 // Use 0xFF as the sentinel instead of 0x00
 enc := cobs.NewEncoder(w, cobs.WithSentinel(0xFF))